Cinnamaldehyde

 Cinnamaldehyde is an organic compound with the formula C9H8O or C6H5CH=CHCHO.
 Occurring naturally as predominantly the trans (E) isomer, it gives cinnamon its flavor and odor.
 It is a phenylpropanoid that is naturally synthesized by the shikimate pathway.
 This pale yellow, viscous liquid occurs in the bark of cinnamon trees and other species of the genus Cinnamomum.
-It is an essential oil.
+It is found in high concentrations in cinnamon essential oil.

 Structure and synthesis

 Cinnamaldehyde was isolated from cinnamon essential oil in 1834 by Jean-Baptiste Dumas and Eugène-Melchior Péligot and synthesized in the laboratory by the Italian chemist Luigi Chiozza in 1854.
 Synonyms for Cinnamaldehyde include 3-Phenyl-2-propenal, Cinnamic aldehyde, trans-Cinnamaldehyde, Cinnamal, Cinnamyl aldehyde, Cassia aldehyde, 3-Phenylacrolein, and β-Phenylacrolein.

 The natural product is trans-cinnamaldehyde.
 The molecule consists of a benzene ring attached to an unsaturated aldehyde.
 Cinnamaldehyde is an α,β-unsaturated carbonyl compound.
 Its color is due to the π → π* transition: increased conjugation in comparison with acrolein shifts this band towards the visible.

 The molecule can be identified by characteristic spectroscopic signals.
-Infrared spectra show strong absorption bands near 1685 cm^{-1} (C=O stretch) and 1620 cm^{-1} (C=C stretch).
+Infrared spectra show strong absorption bands near 1685 cm^{−1} (C=O stretch) and 1620 cm^{−1} (C=C stretch).
 In the proton nuclear magnetic resonance (^{1}H NMR) spectrum, the aldehydic proton resonates around 9.6 ppm, while aromatic and vinyl protons appear between 6.3 and 7.6 ppm.